-A federal law, the Death on the High Seas Act (DOHSA) enables the families of seamen killed in international waters to recover under a wrongful death claim.
+A federal law enacted in 1920, the Death on the High Seas Act (DOHSA), enables the families of seamen killed in international waters to recover under a wrongful death claim.
 The statute also allows recovery for families whose loved ones are killed in air disasters that occur over the high seas.

 In addition to protecting maritime workers on vessels on the high seas, DOHSA also provides a right of action for the families of passengers on maritime vessels who are killed while the vessel is past the three-mile territorial limit of the U.S. coast.

 Your Rights Under the Death on the High Seas Act

 DOHSA allows you and your family to file a wrongful death suit against the owner or operator of a maritime vessel when your loved one suffers fatal injuries due to the owner or operator’s negligence, recklessness, or intentional actions while the vessel is located in international waters.
 Examples of negligence might include failing to conduct adequate safety inspections, maintaining sufficient lifeboats or other safety equipment aboard, or properly maintaining the vessel in a seaworthy condition and allowing unsafe conditions to persist for those onboard.

 Successfully proving negligence or recklessness will allow your family to recover compensation for damages such as: